My 4 Go To Adaptogens + Why We Need Them

 The leaves of the ashwagandha plant contain the most withanolides (constituents linked to inhibit cancer cell growth).
 The root is powdered or made into decoctions and taken as either a strengthening or calming tonic.

-Unfortunately, this magical herb doesn’t taste all that great, so its best blended into a warm drink or sprinkled on yogurt or cereal.
+Unfortunately, this magical herb doesn’t taste all that great, but we've made it easy to consume with our Adapt powder.
+Simply blend into a warm drink, add into muffins or cereal.

-Safety - avoid if you are pregnant or breastfeeding
+Safety - due to lack of studies, please avoid if you are pregnant

 Holy Basil (Tulsi)